Types of Security Cameras: What’s Right for You?

 Superwide captures the full 180 degrees, but it warps the image and sacrifices clear details for maximum coverage.
 Wide sees between 60 and 110 degrees—smaller coverage area, but better clarity.
 Standard captures between 25 and 60 degrees of a scene (so only a third at most), but with higher clarity and detail.

 Telephoto would rarely be used for security purposes, as it captures just 10-25 degrees.
 Likewise for super telephoto, which covers a paltry 1-10 degrees of the field.
-These are the type of lenses you’ll find on cameras that are used for artistic purposes.
+These are the types of lenses you’ll find on cameras that are used for artistic purposes.

-Most types of security cameras use a wide-angle field of view or a low-end superwide-angle, as this provides the best balance of clarity and coverage.
+Most types of security cameras use a wide-angle field of view or a low-end superwide angle, as this provides the best balance of clarity and coverage.

 Not all cameras are created equal.
 Some are tougher and will last longer.
 Some are better protected against damage and vandalism.
 And some are able to withstand water and the elements.
 This is an important consideration, especially for outdoor cameras.

 The IP rating is a two-digit number.
 The first digit refers to protection against dust and other solids—0 means there’s no particle protection and 6 means the camera is dust-proof.
 And the second is its water protection—0 means there’s no moisture protection and 8 means that the camera could be fully immersed in more than 3 feet of water.